NEA high-level visit to Romania

 To this end, the NEA held a workshop from 10 to 14 February 2020 on the Multifactor Optimisation of Predisposal Management of Radioactive Waste to discuss optimisation of predisposal management of national radioactive waste management programmes from various points of view, employing a holistic approach for radioactive waste management.
 Participants had a rich exchange that highlighted the broad spectrum of issues associated with predisposal management of radioactive waste, and identified potential areas for future collaboration.
 They exchanged national experiences and examined factors that affect the development and optimisation of radioactive waste management programmes.

 The Sixth International Conference on Geological Repositories (ICGR 2020) will take place on 8‑11 November 2020 in Helsinki, Finland.
 Building upon the previous conferences held in Denver (1999), Stockholm (2003), Berne (2007), Toronto (2012) and Paris (2016), ICGR 2020 will focus on "Advancing Geological Repositories from Concept to Operation" and demonstrate the significant progress of geological repositories in the last two decades.
-The event will bring together high‑level decision makers from regulatory bodies, government ministries, waste management organisations, research institutes, and public stakeholder communities, as well as young professionals and students, to review current perspectives of geological repository development.
-It will promote information and experience sharing, particularly in best practices to demonstrate technical reliability, build human capacity and gain stakeholders' confidence for the construction, operation and long‑term safety of geological repositories.
-For more information and to register, please contact email@example.com.
+The event will bring together high level decision makers from responsible government ministries, regulatory bodies, waste management organisations, research institutes, and local stakeholders, as well as young professionals and students, to review current perspectives of geological repository development.
+It will show the progress made in the last two decades towards geologic disposal of radioactive waste by facilitating an exchange of information and experience.
+Participants will discuss various best practices in demonstrating technical reliability and share approaches in building human capacity, as well as in developing stakeholder confidence in the safety construction and operation of long term geological repositories.
+For more information and to register, please visit www.icgr2020.org.

 Uranium supply and demand